Leto II Atreides

 Leto II Atreides (/ˈleɪtoʊ əˈtreɪɪdiːz/) is a fictional character from the Dune universe created by Frank Herbert.
 Born at the end of Dune Messiah (1969), Leto is a central character in Children of Dune (1976) and is the title character of God Emperor of Dune (1981).
 The character is brought back as a ghola in the Brian Herbert/Kevin J. Anderson sequels which conclude the original series, Hunters of Dune (2006) and Sandworms of Dune (2007).
 Leto also appears as a child in the prequel The Winds of Dune (2009).

 Leto is the son of Paul Atreides and his Fremen concubine Chani, and the twin brother of Ghanima.
 Leto is named for his paternal grandfather Duke Leto I Atreides, who is killed in the Harkonnen invasion of the desert planet Arrakis (Dune) during the events of Dune (1965).
 Leto II is the second child of Paul to bear that name, the first having been killed as an infant by the Emperor's Sardaukar in Dune.

 Leto is portrayed by James McAvoy in the 2003 miniseries Frank Herbert's Children of Dune.
 The character will be played by Nakoa-Wolf Momoa in the upcoming Denis Villeneuve film Dune: Part Three.

+Character biography

 Dune Messiah

 Chani dies giving birth to Leto and his twin sister Ghanima near the end of Dune Messiah.
 Blinded by the blast of a nuclear weapon called a stone burner, Paul is at a disadvantage when the Tleilaxu Face Dancer Scytale holds a knife over the newborns and threatens their death if Paul does not surrender his Empire to the Tleilaxu.
 Paul suddenly finds that he is able to see through the eyes of the infant Leto, allowing him to aim and throw a crysknife that kills Scytale.